cassianoperin/CHIP8_GO/README.md

 1. Sound glitches in Windows version
 2. Review keyboard timers, there is a small lag
 3. Save the savestates to files
-4. Create a help menu and command line arguments (SCHIP hack mode and other options)
+4. Create a help menu and command line arguments (SCHIP hack mode, DrawMode, and other options)
 5. Turn CPU into a function / core
 6. Global.WindowTitle is not being updated (input)
 7. Review Variable locations
+8. Update screensize when change resolution
+9. When Fullscreen set, need to change resolution to stabilize